Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 ## Users

-Here you'll find information on how to create, update, fetch, arrange, track and cancel Shipments.
+Here you'll find information on how to get information related to the user.

 ### Get User's Profile